Speak to an expert +44(0)1733 391377

 At Paydata, we offer a service that acts as an extension of your own HR department.
 We understand that every business has different requirements and the pressures facing each sector vary.
 With this in mind, we use a results-driven approach to design staff incentive schemes, creating systems that are built around your organisation’s goals and vision.

-Our service incorporates a systematic methodology, looking holistically at the review and design process from the outset.
-Combining this with over 20 years of expertise and knowledge, the team at Paydata are perfectly positioned to help shape your bonus scheme for optimal growth and business success.
+Adopting a systematic methodology, we review all aspects of your organisation to ensure that we can suggest the staff bonus scheme, employee commission structure or other incentives that will be most effective.
+Combining this with over 25 years of expertise and knowledge, the team at Paydata are perfectly positioned to help you shape your company bonus scheme for optimal growth and business success.

 Generally, we propose a two-staged approach: